 - (d) Be a resident of Puerto Rico.
 You may reside in the area bordering the Community with Competence Program.
 You must have frequent contact with the petitioner. - (e) Be a person of moral integrity. - (f) Have no criminal record. - iii.
 An investigation will be conducted in the community into the conduct and moral integrity of the person proposed for a friend counselor. - iv.
 Compliance with the counseling buddy will not be required in those cases where the proposed exit plan consists solely of being admitted to an inpatient treatment program. - v.
-The absence of the counselor friend alone could be a reason for denying the privilege. - vi.
-The friend counselor will not be required of petitioners over sixty (60) years of age. - vii.
+The friend counselor will not be required of petitioners over sixty (60) years of age. - vi.
 In cases of reciprocity, it will not be necessary to meet with the counselor friend.